veloek/php-rest/README.md

  * to the correct service, as phpREST uses the class name as default
  * route.
  *
- * The funcionality is pretty basic.
+ * The functionality is pretty basic.
 We look for valid user credentials
  * and store some information in session data if login is successful.
  * This session data is later on used to let the server know if the
  * user is authenticated or not and also which access level the user has.